jacoberick/full-stack-app-with-react-and-a-REST-API/README.md

 ## Getting Started

-First, install the project's dependencies using `npm` in the api and client/my-react-app directories.
+First, navigate into 'api' and follow readme instructions.
+Then, navigate to client/my-react-app and run

 ```
 npm install

 ```

-And lastly, run this command in the client/my-react-app and api directories
+And then,

 ```
 npm start
 ```
+Enjoy.